docker/app/README.md

 * Introducing environments to the settings file
 * Docker images which launch the application when run
 * Built-in commands for running applications
-* Saving required images into the application artifact to support offline installation
 * Signing applications with notary